tsgates/arch-wiki-markdown/wiki/Samsung_Series_7_Slate_XE700T1A.md

 Sound
 -----

-After installing Gnome, the sound works without any extras.
+After installing GNOME, the sound works without any extras.
 The rocker buttons on the side also work without any problems.

 Webcam